yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 Specifies the number of parallel COPY commands issued to the target database.

-Depending on the target YugabyteDB configuration, the value of --parallel-jobs should be tweaked such that at most 50% of target cores are utilised.
+Depending on the YugabyteDB database configuration, the value of --parallel-jobs should be tweaked such that at most 50% of target cores are utilised.

-Default: If yb-voyager can determine the total number of cores N in the target YugabyteDB cluster, it uses N/2 as the default.
+Default: If yb-voyager can determine the total number of cores N in the YugabyteDB database cluster, it uses N/2 as the default.
 Otherwise, it defaults to twice the number of nodes in the cluster.

 ### --batch-size